mucsci-students/2022sp-420-BootSnake/README.md

     Team Members: Andy P, Amelia S, Ben M, Tram T, Travis Z

 # Steps to run the editor
-1. Download the most recent version of Python (Python3 is required for the GUI)
+1. Required packagesDownload the most recent version of Python (Python3 is required for the GUI)

+              A) PIL

+              B) ghostscript (known to be needed for MacOS, brew install ghostscript)

 2. Download the files

               A) Click "Code" dropdown box